diegoami/Diplado/README.md

 ## LEGACY

-This mod replaces https://github.com/diegoami/diplomacy-plus-for-warband, which is not going to be developed, as the new version by Somebody on Steam contains fixes and improvements I cannot live without.
+This mod replaces https://github.com/diegoami/diplomacy-plus-for-warband, which is not going to be developed further, as the new version by Somebody on Steam replaces that.